 By inducing a state of relaxation we direct positive messages into the mind to help beat unconscious cravings.
 However, there are no swinging watches used here, just a calm low voice and a proven clinical procedure to achieve what you want to achieve.
 And let’s not forget, it’s no coincidence that when someone gives up smoking, they often make great strides in their lives – with more confidence, more self esteem and more self respect.
 Just 20 minutes in and you are already benefitting from a heart rate that begins to slow to a normal pace.
 Fast forward to two hours and your blood pressure continues to drop to near normal levels.
 Circulation begins to improve and you may experience some warmth back into your extremities.

 One – lasting up to 2hrs.
 All clients are given a relaxation CD to take away to help continue their progress and support them further.

-No. Hypnotherapy allows you to make the easy transition to a healthy non-smoker pain free, without cravings or stress.
+Does it hurt to stop smoking?No. Hypnotherapy allows you to make the easy transition to a healthy non-smoker pain free, without cravings or stress.
 This is because hypnotherapy, unlike nicotine replacement treatments, helps you to become a non-smoker without continuing to put nicotine or other chemicals into your body.